AuD in Audiology

 Scores must be received directly from the test center.
 Please contact the test center where you took your test and request that your official test scores be sent to:

-Unofficial transcripts of all post-secondary coursework and degrees are required with your application (under the Academic History tab).
+Unofficial transcripts for all post-secondary institutions are required with your application (under the Academic History tab).
 Do not submit a grade audit or summary.
 All documentation must be in a transcript format.
-Please follow instructions on the Transcripts & Credentials page, as well as the specific information given on the International Student Resources page.

 If you wish to explain factors that affected your past productivity, such as family care responsibilities, military service, or other personal challenges (including those related to the COVID-19 pandemic), please address them in your personal statement.